-In both cases a minimum reduction of 2.5% MUST be made in year 2, otherwise certification will be terminated, with no option to become a Decertified Member.
+In both cases a minimum reduction of 5% in scopes 1 and 2 MUST be made in year 2, otherwise certification will be terminated, with no option to become a Decertified Member.
 On termination of certification, the business must comply with the requirement of Member Responsibilities on Termination of Certification.